VincentKetelaars/dispersy-experiments/README.md

 ###POST USE
 - *database_to_csv.sh* outputs the uav mysql database to csv.
 - *create_gnu_plot.sh* can be used to create a gnuplot from a csv file.
 Note that the csv file needs to be column aligned.
 (Use the *-c* option for *database_to_csv.sh*)
+- *clear_database.sh* clears the uav mysql database from stats and logs.